AI-4o/W-S/readme.md

 ## Getting started

-1. Set the Python environment for the ws-client_
+1. Set the Python environment for the ws-client:
    ```
    cd ws-client
    pip install -r python-env-requirements.txt
    ```

-2. install the node modules for the ws-client and the ws-server
+2. Install the node modules for the ws-client and the ws-server:

    ```
    npm install